 Assume that there will always be enough memory to allocate for these strings, so you do not need to check for failed memory allocations.

 Use a pointer for the class-internal string buffer, allocated with new to store the string.
 The class interface should remain the same as in-lab.
 In other words, there is no need to change the function declarations for each function.
-However...each function defintion will have to be checked and modified to make sure that it works with your new class design (i.e. using a buffer pointer instead of fixed arrays.)
+However...each function definition will have to be checked and modified to make sure that it works with your new class design (i.e. using a buffer pointer instead of fixed arrays.)

 From here on, Capacity refers to the size of the internal buffer.
 Length refers to the length of the actual data in the string.
 Your string should always have enough capacity to store whatever string the user puts into it, so any time you modify the internal buffer you should check that